Edited by Joe Cortez; June 2018

-You can use airline miles to fly First Class to destinations all across the globe.
-Trips that would otherwise cost tens of thousands of dollars are yours for the taking, as long as you're able to hold onto your miles until it comes time to make a proper redemption.
-Airlines can be accommodating in other ways, too, letting you use your hard-earned miles for complete travel packages that include a hotel and rental card, but also in exchange for merchandise that the airline has to purchase, such as a television or computer.
+The best use of points and miles is flying all across the globe.
+Trips that would otherwise cost tens of thousands of dollars are yours for the taking - as long as you're able to plan around using miles until it comes time to make a good redemption.

-Once you start racking up lots of points, you'll probably receive emails from your credit card company, airline or hotel chain offering goods and services in exchange for your hard-earned points.
+Once you start racking up lots of points, you'll probably receive emails from your credit card company, airline or hotel chain offering goods and services in exchange for points.
 More often than not, these redemptions are a very poor value, with prices calculated at or below one cent per point.
-An unlocked iPhone that you can purchase outright for $675 sells for a whopping 141,000 United miles, for example.
-That's enough for a roundtrip Business-Class ticket to Europe or Asia, so it's no surprise that the airline would much rather you spend all of those miles on a relatively inexpensive smartphone.

-Generally, auctions are most popular with people who have far more points than they can use, however, such as frequent business travelers who are on the road every week and want to spend their free time at home.
-These customers often drive up the prices of traditional points auctions, and since they value a program's virtual currency below what you'd get when using it for free travel, it's not unheard of to see event tickets going for hundreds of thousands of points or more.
+Generally, auctions are most popular with people who have far more points than they can use.
+Frequent business travelers who are on the road every week and want to spend their free time at home are often prime targets for these experiences These customers often drive up the prices of traditional points auctions, and since they value a program's virtual currency below what you'd get when using it for free travel, it's not unheard of to see event tickets going for hundreds of thousands of points or more.